-Slurp some oysters and help out the Smith Point Sea Rescue at this annual oyster roast.
-There will be plenty of oysters, soup, hot dogs, beer and good company to go around.
+Smith Point Sea Rescue hosts this annual fundraising oyster roast that comes with plenty of oysters, soup, hot dogs, beer and good company to go around.
 Little River Seafood, Burgess, Va.
 2-5 p.m.
-804-453-5325; www.smithpointsearescue.com.
+804-453-5325; www.smithpointsearescue.com

 Winter Seminar Series

-This year's Thursday night winter seminar series at the Annapolis Maritime Museum features Matt Rutherford speaking about his solo trip around the Americas (Mar.
-7), the Chesapeake's role in the War of 1812 (Mar.
-14), and the Bay's oyster population (Mar.
-21).
+This year's Thursday night winter seminar series at the Annapolis Maritime Museum features Larry Denton, speaking about William Henry Seward's efforts to prevent the Civil War (Mar.
+6), raptors of the Chesapeake Bay (Mar.
+13), and the ghost fleet of Mallows Bay (Mar.
+20).
 Annapolis Maritime Museum, Annapolis.
-Thursdays, 7-8:30 p.m.
-410-295-0104; www.amaritime.org.
+Thursdays,

 Battle of Hampton Roads

 Commemorate the historic Civil War battle between the U.S.S.
 Monitor and the C.S.S.
-Virginia with special tours, 19th century music and games, Civil War encampments and re-enactors, presentations by local authors and more.
+Virginia with special tours, 19th-century music and games, Civil War encampments and re-enactors, presentations by local authors and more.
 Mariners' Museum, Newport News, Va.
 10 a.m.-5 p.m.
 Call for specific events and times.
-757-596-2222; www.mariner.org.

 Marine Diesel Basics

 Learn the basics of diesel maintenance and troubleshooting during this hands-on course.
-The Level II Diesel Engine course will take place Mar.
-11-12.
+The Level II Diesel Engine course follows on Mar.
+10-11.
 Annapolis School of Seamanship, Annapolis.
 9 a.m.-4 p.m.
-410-263-8848; www.annapolisschoolofseamanship.com.

-Singles on Sailboats will host this day of classes for boaters to brush up on seamanship skills with lectures and talks from area boating professionals.
-Participants do not have to belong to S.O.S., but preregistration is required.
+Brush up on your seamanship skills with lectures and talks from area boating professionals at this annual this day of informative presentations organized by Singles on Sailboats (SOS).
+Participants do not have to belong to SOS, but advance registration is required.
 Anne Arundel Community College, Arnold, Md.
-8 a.m.-4 p.m. www.singlesonsailboats.org.
+8 a.m.-4 p.m. www.singlesonsailboats.org

 Rappahannock River Waterfowl Show

-More than 90 artists, carvers, photographers and sculptors will exhibit their wildlife artwork at this annual show.
-There will also be a preview night gala on the 15th (ticketed event) and a carving contest on Saturday, as well as children's activities.
+More than 80 artists, carvers, photographers and sculptors will exhibit their wildlife artwork at this 35th annual show.
+A special preview gala will take place Friday night (ticketed event), and there will be a carving contest on Saturday, as well as children's activities.
 White Stone Firehouse, White Stone, Va.
 Sat.
 10 a.m.-6 p.m.; Sun.
 10 a.m.-4 p.m.
-804-435-6355; www.rrws.org.
+804-435-6355; www.rrws.org